JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/index.md

 ## Installing Packages

 Julia packages are installed and managed using the built-in package manager called [Pkg.jl](https://pkgdocs.julialang.org/v1/).
-You can either use it interactively by entering "Pkg mode" in your terminal, or programatically.
+You can either use it interactively by entering "Pkg mode" in your terminal, or programmatically.
 We'll illustrate interactive use here.

 1. Start julia in a terminal by running `julia`.
 2. Type `]` to enter package-mode (see Julia documentation for more details)